 Citrulline is a precursor to the amino acid, Arginine, which in turn is used to produce Nitric Oxide.

-This has earned Citrulline a reputation as a “pump enhancer”, but that’s actually just one of it’s jobs.
+This has earned L-Citrulline a reputation as a ‘NO Booster’, and it is, but that’s actually just one of it’s jobs.

 Citrulline also plays a role in the Urea Cycle, a detoxification process by which Ammonia is converted into Urea and expelled from the body.